 The letter concluded by stating, “given these ongoing issues and incidents we believe that more is needed in order to improve police-press relations and to clarify the ability of credentialed and non-credentialed journalists to photograph and record on public streets without fear of intimidation and arrest.
 Therefore, we urge you meet with us once again so that we may help devise a better system of education and training for department members starting from the top down.”

-August 13th, 2012 by Justice Warren and tagged Access, first amendment, Mickey Osterreicher, national press photographers association, NY Times, photojournalism, Robert Stolarik
+August 13th, 2012 by Advocacy Intern and tagged Access, first amendment, Mickey Osterreicher, national press photographers association, NY Times, photojournalism, Robert Stolarik

 The New York Police Department (NYPD) on Friday returned the camera equipment of a New York Times photographer who had his equipment seized following his arrest on August 4th.